 The term ‘flat roof’ describes a specific roof surface that’s nearly level.
 While the name denotes a horizontal surface, experts in property roofing recommend a slight angle to allow for seamless drainage of rainwater.

-Flat roofs are common across Canada.
-They are an affordable alternative to the conventional pitched roofing style.
+Flat roofing system are common within Toronto and the surrounding GTA.
 Regions in warm climates have long adopted these roofs as they ensure a stable temperature inside the property.

-Often, flat roofs are also common in outdoor living spaces, industrial buildings, and house extensions.
+Often, flat roofs are also common in outdoor living spaces, commercial buildings, and house extensions.
 Besides, some residential properties might require such roofs because of planning regulations.
-This roofing option is gaining popularity favour with construction contractors and architects for properties with a modern, minimalist design aesthetic.
+Flat roofing systems are gaining popularity favour with construction contractors and architects for properties with a modern, minimalist design aesthetic.

 Flat roofing materials